 At the end of the beach near the river is the casino.
 Gambling had been allowed in Trouville since the early 1800s and there were two earlier examples of a casino which were built in the same century.
 The current one was constructed in 1912 and is now officially known as the Casino Barrière de Trouville.
 (Barrière celebrated its century in 2012 and is one of the leading luxury hotel and casino operators in France.
 It also has a big presence in Deauville).

 The covered fish market ('Poissonerie') is located near the river and is open daily selling the produce from the trawlers which still operate from the town.
-The restaurants along the river front specialise in fish dishes - one of the most famous is the Brasserie Les Vapeurs, which was originally opened as a bar in 1927.
+The restaurants along the river front specialise in seafood dishes - one of the most famous is the restaurant Brasserie Les Vapeurs, which was originally opened as a bar in 1927.

 16 Rue de la Plage